AZSERG/AZSERG.github.io/_posts/2021-03-10-padding-oracle-aspnet.md

 ** Finished ***
 [+] Encrypted value is: BAitGdYuupMjA3gl1aFoOwAAAAAAAAAA```

-Now that we have this auth token, we can use it to login to the admin account!!
+Now that we have this auth token, we can use it to login to the admin account!

 ```html